xieyuheng/ty/README.md

 # Ty

-Here is a schema checker that returns well typed results, to be used in typescript, tell your friends!
+Write schema to bring TypeScript's types to runtime.

+Which can be used to:
+- Validate untyped data and return well typed result.
+- Generate random data of a given schema, to do property-based testing.
+  - We also provide a library of logic theories, to be used as target of models.

 ## Install